 How Do I File a Property Damage Insurance Lawsuit?

 A property damage insurance lawsuit is like all other breach of contract lawsuits.
 The legal basis of the lawsuit is the interpretation of the contract language and how it applies to your claim.

 Our lawyers draft a legal pleading, called the Complaint, and file it in the county courthouse.
-We then serve it on the insurance company and the litigation process begins.
+We then serve it to the insurance company and the litigation process begins.